11 Natural Ways To Help With Morning Sickness

 - Wear “Sea Bands” all the time, these are motion sickness bands, with a plastic button pressing on acupressure point Pericardium 6.

 - Snacking on unsalted crackers on waking can stave off hunger in the morning, or get your partner to bring you breakfast in bed :).

-- Vitamin B6 supplements has helped some women, so make sure you taking a good prenatal vitamin tablet to make sure you are getting enough vitamins and minerals.
+- Vitamin B6 supplements have helped some women, so make sure you take a good prenatal vitamin tablet to make sure you are getting enough vitamins and minerals.

 - Get plenty of rest, stress and tiredness can make pregnancy sickness worse

 - Complementary therapies can help reduce symptoms, such as Acupuncture and Reflexology.

 Did you suffer morning sickness?
 What helped reduce your symptoms?